Creste di Gallo "Carbonara" with Pancetta, Black Pepper and Pecorino Romano

 To grate hard cheese finely, use a microplane which makes the cheese dissipate into the sauce smoothly.
 Use the star side of a box grater for a richer and fuller mouthfeel.

-Add the freshly ground black pepper, letting it infuse into the rendered fat while it is still hot.
-This releases the delicious flavor and aroma of freshly ground black pepper.
+Add the pepper while the fat and pan are still hot, this releases the delicious flavor and aroma of freshly ground black pepper.
 If you're really into sourcing your spices, try Tellicherry or Lampong black pepper for something really unique.

 Leave a comment